Skip to content

 Babylon of the Vanities

 Among the many films that Babylon pays homage to or merely takes things from, the most prominent is Singin’ in the Rain (1952).
-It shows a certain confidence on Chazelle’s part to reference such a famous film, especially since the variation of those scenes in his own film play like pale copies.
+It shows a certain confidence on Chazelle’s part to reference such a famous film, especially since the variation of those scenes in his own film plays like pale copies.
 The main difference is that even if Singin’ in the Rain illustrates the difficulties of the transition to talkies, it’s a love letter to cinema and also a film with a masterly rhythm whether the protagonists dance or not.
 This film is more akin to Brian De Palma’s Bonfire of the Vanities (1990).
 A film whose production was so disastrous that it spawned a book about the process.

 The book in question is The Devil’s Candy by Julie Salamon.
 One of the stories recounted by the author is when Melanie Griffith comes back to the set after a hiatus with enhanced breasts, causing problems with the continuity.
 Nellie LaRoy does the exact same thing in Babylon.
 Yet another piece of the film that seemingly takes it out of the era when it’s purportedly taking place.
 Are we dealing with anachronisms here?
 If the female director feels modern, one could still argue the fact that they were more common in the silent days than during the sound era.
 The character seems to be inspired by Dorothy Arzner.
 This doesn’t change the fact that it still rings suspiciously modern.